 Shallots are part of my weekly shopping, I always pickup a few, and keep them with the onions and garlic in a hanging wire basket in my kitchen.
 They come in handy for everything from scrambled eggs to this salmon dinner.

-I like to serve this Creamy Lemon Dill Salmon on a big bed of wilted spinach to offset the richness of the cream sauce.
+I like to serve this salmon on a big bed of wilted spinach to offset the richness of the cream sauce.
 In any event it makes me feel a little less guilty for enjoying all that cream.
+Other side dish ideas:

 Reader Rave ~